rockettheme/docs/Docs/joomla/extensions/rokgallery/rokgallery_module.md

 6. **Ordering** gives you the ability to set the ordering for the module.

-7. **Start Publishing** determines when the module should be published on your site.
-This is useful in cases where you want to have the module appear at specific times of the day.
+7. **Start Publishing** determines the start date/time when the module should be published on your site.

 8. You can use **Finish Publishing** to set an end date/time for your module to appear on the frontend.